gravitational/teleport/docs/quickstart.md

 You can share the Session URL with a colleague in your organization.
 Assuming that your colleague has access to `teleport.example.com` proxy, she will be able to join and help you troubleshoot the problem on "db" in her browser.

-Also, people can join your session via CLI assuming they have Teleport installed.
+Also, people can join your session via terminal assuming they have Teleport installed and running.
 They just have to run:

 ```bash
 > tsh --proxy=teleport.example.com join 7645d523-60cb-436d-b732-99c5df14b7c4